-Altice USA sponsors a non-contributory qualified defined benefit cash balance pension plan and a noncontributory non-qualified defined benefit excess cash balance plan in which the benefits earned by the Company's participants are "frozen", although these participants continue to earn interest credits on benefits earned prior to being frozen.
-Amounts in the table above reflect total income (expense) related to these plans allocated to the Company.
+Altice USA sponsors a non-contributory qualified defined benefit cash balance pension plan and a noncontributory non-qualified defined benefit excess cash balance plan in which the benefits earned by the Company's participants are "frozen."
+Amounts in the table above reflect total income or benefit allocated to the Company related to these plans.
 The Company does not provide post-retirement benefits for any of its employees.
+In addition, the year ended December 31, 2022 includes other credits of \$48.